Differences Between Bar Mitzvah, Bat Mitzvah and Other Mitzvah's

 Bar Mitzvah and Bat Mitzvah are the Jewish coming-of-age ceremonies that mark the young boy and girl’s transition from childhood to adolescence.
 It’s a big day for parents, families, young Jewish people, and Jewish communities.

 After the ceremony, the young celebrant starts considering maturity and has all the rights and obligations of a Jewish adult.
-He/she is also eligible for religious services such as morning prayers, Minyaan, and others.
-Their parents will no longer be punished for their son or daughter’s sin as they have become mature enough to understand the difference between wrong and good when they step into adulthood.
+He/she is also eligible for religious services such as morning prayers, Minyan, and others.
+Their parents will no longer be punished for their son or daughter’s sin, as they have become mature enough to understand the difference between wrong and right when they step into adulthood.

 Bar Mitzvah and Bat Mitzvah: Common Misconceptions